-On another occasion, Edward Heath caused a panic among the production team when he was held up in heavy traffic on the way to the show.
-In the end, he just walked into the theatre and straight onto the stage, totally unruffled.
-But he did admit he wished he still knew the telephone number he’d had as Prime Minister which he could call to have every traffic light turn green.
+On another occasion, Edward Heath caused panic among the production team when he was held up in heavy traffic on the way to the show.
+Ultimately, he just walked into the theatre and straight onto the stage, totally unruffled.
+But he did admit he wished he still knew the telephone number he’d had as Prime Minister, which he could call to have every traffic light turn green.

 Wogan maintained his most disappointed guest was Omar Sharif, who told viewers he was interested in finding a wife.
 He received a tremendous mailbag of responses . . . but the show’s production team mislaid the mail.

-Terry Wogan was knighted in 2005 for services to broadcasting, in particular his tireless work for Children in Need.
+Terry Wogan was knighted in 2005 for services to broadcasting, particularly his tireless work for Children in Need.
 He died – to much national mourning – in January 2016.